Finding food when living off the grid is not as hard as it may sound

 It is very important to note the type of slide mark.
 Snakes will have a trail that bends and curves, beavers will have a wide, slick, and muddy path near a beaver dam (so if you don’t see a dam, then it is not a beaver).

 Image source: https://www.travelblog.org/Photos/6530784

 The most important thing to look for in bank slide marks is for footprints.
 If you find a print that looks like a raccoon with a slide mark in the middle, leave it alone.
 That is an alligator and you probably do not have the survival skills to take it on.

 These are but a few of the ways in which you can find a game trail.
-You need to evaluate the strength of your hunting skills to determine the best methodology in capturing and killing your game.
+You need to evaluate your hunting skills to determine the best methodology for capturing and killing your game.

-Obviously, you will not want to go toe to toe with a bear, or try to strangle an alligator, but at the same time you do not want to spend days tracking a doe without having a bow or a snare in which to capture and kill the game.
+Obviously, you don’t want to go toe to toe with a bear or try to strangle an alligator, but at the same time, you do not want to spend days tracking a doe without having a bow or a snare to capture and kill the game.

-Ensure that you have a sharp knife in your survival gear as well as your axe so that you can clean your game once you have made the kill.
+Ensure that your sharp knife and ax is in your gear so you can clean your game once you made the kill.

 Remember that when you do make your kill that you want to take the animal OFF your game trail.